Szczur3k/CodeWarsallApl/Readme.md

 it's an app where I try code chalange from CodeWars.com

 ---
-All of the challanges have unit
+All the challenges have unit based on difficulty.
+8 kyu is the easiest ones.
+1 kyu is the hardest ones.

-I will try to write 200 challanges in 3 months (from 22.03.2021 to 30.06.2021)
+I will try to write 200 challenges (from 22.03.2021 to X)

 ---
 <h3>Application pasted:</h3>